Here are some great picks for family-friendly brewpubs and burger joints around Seattle and the Eastside.

 What goes with beer and Ballard?
 Biking, of course, and a stop at Peddler Brewing.
 After a weekend bike ride on the Burke Gilman Trail with the fam, put on the brakes at Peddler (located right off the trail) for a cold one for Mom or Dad and a Jones Soda for the kids, and hook your bike onto the indoor bike rack.
-You can bring your own food or order takeout, or sandwiches from White Knuckle Bakery are available to refuel after your ride.
-Check the Facebook page for the latest on food trucks, live music and other Peddler events.
+You can bring your own food or order takeout but don't bother, neighboring Mean Sandwich will fill your bellies, in scrumptious fashion, after your ride.
+Check the Facebook page for the latest on food trucks, live music, summer outdoor movies and other Peddler events.

 Details: 1514 N.W.
 Leary Way, Seattle, 360-362-0002

 Resonate Brewery + Pizzeria, Bellevue

 On the Eastside, Resonate's fame with families is growing fast.
 The Newport Hills brewery not only offers craft beer but an authentic pizzeria on the premises that serves thin, Roman-style pies.
 You can also find salads and fountain sodas.
 As for the beers, an infographic on the website provides detailed tasting notes on every beer offered, as well as its alcohol content, IBUs, and price.
 Kids and adults alike will dig in to this dessert: warm brownie with vanilla ice cream, chocolate syrup and toasted almonds.

 Details: 5606 119th Ave.
 S.E.
 Suite A, Bellevue, 425-644-3164